Who is a Front-End Developer? Complete Guide

 4) Database and Cache:

-Front-end developers should know various DBMS technologies like MySQL, MongoDB, Oracle, and SQLServer, which are widely used for this purpose.
+Front-end developers should be familiar with DBMS technologies like MySQL, MongoDB, Oracle, and SQL Server.

 5) Responsive and Mobile Design: